piousannie/Car-Data-Analysis-Engage/README.md

 ### Key Findings-
 1. Cluter separation can be performed on price.
 2. No clusters can be formed for cylinders.
+3. Expensive cares tend to have higher number of cylinders and vice versa.

 ## Price vs Torque